PokeAPI/pokedex-promise-v2/README.md

 var P = new Pokedex();
 ```

 **NOTE**: Any function with the designation "ByName" can also be passed an integer ID.
 However, the functions with the designation "ById" can only be passed an integer ID.
+Refer to the [pokeapi v2 docs](http://pokeapi.co/docsv2/) to find out more about how the data is structured.

 ### Berries